Bio

 Photo by Suz Redfearn

-Diana Parsell is a former journalist and science writer in Falls Church, Va.
-She spent years as a reporter looking for good stories, and stumbled onto a great one while living and working in Southeast Asia.
+Diana Parsell is a writer and author in the Washington, D.C., area.
+As a former journalist and science writer, she spent years looking for good stories.
+She stumbled onto a great one while living and working in Southeast Asia.
 An 1897 travelogue on Java inspired her to write the first-ever biography of its author in Eliza Scidmore: The Trailblazing Journalist Behind Washington’s Cherry Trees.

-Diana was an English major at Marietta College, studied publication design and management at George Washington University, and has master’s degrees from the University of Missouri School of Journalism and Johns Hopkins University.
-Long active in the local literary community, she was among the founding writers and editors of the online Washington Independent Review of Books.
+Diana’s professional training includes a publications specialist certificate from George Washington University and master’s degrees from the University of Missouri School of Journalism and Johns Hopkins University.
+In 2011 she was among the founding writers and editors of the online Washington Independent Review of Books.

-For her new book Diana received a Mayborn Fellowship in Biography and the 2017 Hazel Rowley Prize from Biographers International Organization (BIO).
+For her new book Diana received a Mayborn Fellowship in Biography and the 2017 Hazel Rowley Prize from Biographers International Organization (BIO) for the best proposal by a first-time biographer.
 Other honors include fellowships from Rotary International and the Council for the Advancement of Science Writing, and a residency at the Virginia Center for the Creative Arts.

-Her volunteer activities including serving as a docent for public tours at the Library of Congress, where she did much of the research for her book.
+She lives with her husband, Bruce, in Falls Church, Va., and serves as a volunteer docent for public tours of the Library of Congress, where she did much of the research for her book.

 See a sample of Diana’s articles and other writing.